 The video you are creating must be at least 8 seconds long and show me the 2 techniques you have selected.
 If you want to split that up into 2 animations showing one technique each, that is fine.
 Remember, 1 second of animation is 24 frames, so you will need 172 images or more to create a video that is long enough.
 We will be discussing techniques you can use to reduce this work quite a bit.

 Below are some examples of storyboards showing a plan for an animation.
 These are just ideas, don’t feel like you have to make anything fancy.
 I just need to see what you are planning to do so I can help you.

-The key is in showing me the key parts of your animation.
+The key is to show me the key parts of your animation.
 How well they are drawn doesn’t matter.
 This is very much like a cartoon is concerned only with conveying a story.